Manishearth/starcon-presentation/talk.md

 §Finally, we create the line that sets PROGRAM_STRING itself, again reusing PROGRAM_STRING for its contents.

-As you can see here, the PROGRAM_STRING variable is used twice here, §once for producing the add_backdoor function, and §once for producing itself!
+As you can see here, the PROGRAM_STRING variable is used twice, §once for producing the add_backdoor function, and §once for producing itself!

 §
 ### Try it!

 ♫

-While I did this with the Rust compiler, most compilers work similarly.
+While I did this with the Rust compiler, most compilers work similarly and it should be possible to replicate this attack with them.
 This attack is a fun way to learn more about a compiler -- if you're interested in playing with compilers I suggest you try doing this yourself with a compiler of your choice!

 <!-- maybe a slide on implications and mitigations -->